 It was only my personal belongings that were stolen, nothing else in the house was touched.
 Feeling violated, bawling my eyes out I called the police to report it then called my Dad.
 Once I’d calmed down, I wrote a gratitude list.

 A list of reasons to be grateful for something.
 On this night, I managed to come up with around 14 reasons to be grateful I was robbed.

 The reasons ranged from being grateful I had insurance and could now buy new clothes instead of having to use what I had from my marriage through to being grateful my children and I were not home when we were robbed.

 Whenever something bad happens, I try to write a gratitude list, even if it is simply listing 3 things to be grateful for in my head.

-3 Questions to ask Yourself to Cultivate and Attitude of Gratitude
+3 Questions to Ask Yourself to Cultivate an Attitude of Gratitude

 - What lesson can I learn from this?

 - How can I be grateful this happened?